Compiler

 evaluate_feature

 Evaluate feature in scope, taking into account redefinitions.
-If feature is an Expression, this effectively performs evaluate.

 Attributes